Last updated on September 22nd, 2022

 This duo, unlike Batman+Robin or Woody+Buzz, doesn’t always get the spotlight.

-Quite honestly, for most businesses, they remain the perpetual underdog, always playing second fiddle to more exciting elements in your business development….like poor Neville Longbottom, forever stumbling in the shadows of Harry + Ron.
+Quite honestly, for most businesses, Growth & Finance remain the perpetual underdog, always playing second fiddle to more exciting elements in your business development … like poor Neville Longbottom, forever stumbling in the shadows of Harry + Ron.

-Which is why one of the key components of our “entrepreneurship growth” conversations in Momentum Mis-en-Place, is focusing on growth and finance goals for 2021 using our 4P approach to create sustainable scale with intention.
+Which is why one of the key components of our “entrepreneurship growth” conversations in Intentionally Profitable, is focusing on growth and finance goals for 2021 using our 4P approach to create sustainable scale with intention.